-Victoria State Emergency Service (SES) has been involved in most major emergency responses in Victoria since it began as the Victoria Civil Defence Organisation in 1950.
+Victoria State Emergency Service (VICSES) has been involved in most major emergency responses in Victoria since it began as the Victoria Civil Defence Organisation in 1950.
 It is still the lead agency for flood, storm, tsunami and earthquake responses today.

 The Victoria Civil Defence Organisation was orginially established in 1950 to act as a volunteer based civil defence agency, which could quickly be activated in the event of war.